 That way you don't have to clean up your mess if your vessel crashes and breaks into pieces.

-Almost none of the above applies for the Career server, which is unique, a place like no other, where each vessel lasts for 30 days,
+Almost none of the above applies for the Science server, which is unique, a place like no other, where each vessel lasts for 30 days,

 safety bubble is small, vessels are not automatically deleted near KSC and debris is deleted only once every 24 hours.

-Our Career server still benefits from the ability to restore vessels.
+Our Science server still benefits from the ability to restore vessels.

 Usually there's 20 asteroids on each of our servers.
 If a server has more than 50 asteroids, the untracked ones will be deleted automatically.